bangbangcon/west/content/faq.md

 speakers, and was a two-day single-track conference.
 We expect !!Con West 2020 to be about the same size.

-## How is !!Con West different from the !!Con NYC?
+## How is !!Con West different from !!Con in NYC?

 The west-coast version of !!Con is necessarily different from the east-coast version in certain ways.
 For starters, the !!Con West venue is very